The Offline-First

 In a standard deployment, cameras are placed on a dedicated, non-routable VLAN.
 They cannot reach the internet to "phone home" to malicious servers, and end-users cannot reach them directly.
 The OpenNVR server sits on the perimeter using a dual-NIC (Network Interface Card) configuration to bridge the gap safely.

-OpenNVR uses the incredibly performant MediaMTX engine written in Go to ingest the raw RTSP feeds from the camera LAN.
-It then exposes a highly controlled, encrypted WebRTC gateway to the trusted user network.
-If a camera is compromised by a botnet or malware, it is mathematically trapped.
+OpenNVR uses the high-performance MediaMTX engine (written in Go) to ingest the raw RTSP feeds from the camera LAN, then exposes a controlled, encrypted WebRTC gateway to the trusted user network.
+If a camera is compromised by a botnet or malware, it has no route out — the isolated VLAN and default-deny forwarding rules give it nowhere to go.

 2 KAI-C: The Connective Middleware